-&lt;sup>79 Thomas Henry Huxley, "Darwin on the Origin of Species," Westminster Review (new series) 17 (1860): 541-70.
-Huxley lodged this singular criticism: "And Mr. Darwin's position might, we think, have been even stronger than it is if he had not embarrassed himself with the aphorism, "Natura non facit saltum," which turns up so often in his pages.
-We believe, as we have said above, that Nature does make jumps now and then, and a recognition of the fact is of no small importance in disposing of many minor objections to the doctrine of transmutation" (p.
-569).
+41 Huxley (1860, 569) lodged this singular criticism: "And Mr. Darwin's position might, we think, have been even stronger than it is if he had not embarrassed himself with the aphorism, "Natura non facit saltum," which turns up so often in his pages.
+We believe, as we have said above, that Nature does make jumps now and then, and a recognition of the fact is of no small importance in disposing of many minor objections to the doctrine of transmutation."

-problem attendant on the assumption of large numbers of a species in an extended, open area could be overcome if natural selection somehow acted with the intelligence of the breeder, who segregated favorable variations for mating.
+principle of divergence.
+The swamping problem attendant on the assumption of large numbers of a species in an extended, open area could be overcome if natural selection somehow acted with the intelligence of the breeder, who segregated favorable variations for mating.
 But even more significantly, a rational selector could select "extremes," thus producing the morphological gaps separating species, genera, and the higher taxa from each other.
-In short, the principle of divergence required natural selection to operate in a rational way to achieve the desired end of separating the taxonomic groupings